How many people are on the City Council?

 What is changing in Palm Desert’s election process?

 Starting in November 2020, Palm Desert will move from an at-large election process where voters across the city vote for all members of the City Council to a district system.
 Voters in each district area will choose their representatives, who must also live in that district area.

-The City would create a new downtown district from which one council member would be elected.
-The remaining four council members would continue to be elected at-large from the surrounding district.
+The City has created a new downtown district from which one council member will be elected.
+The remaining four council members will continue to be elected at-large from the surrounding district.
+You can view a map with the district boundaries here.